Overview of Master's Degree Requirements

 Research projects are an integral part of graduate programs.
 If research for the project involves human subjects, the appropriate Institutional Review Board approval is required prior to collecting any data from or interacting with human subjects.
 Important information is available at the Institutional Review Board's website (www.uncp.edu/irb/).

 Some graduate programs require a thesis to be completed as part of the program of study, and in some cases a thesis is optional.
 Students completing a thesis are assigned a thesis advisor.
 The thesis project must be approved by the thesis advisor and a thesis committee.
 Approval by the Institutional Review Board is required if research for the thesis involves human subjects.

-The candidate and the thesis advisor are to follow the graduate thesis guidelines provided online and submit the four forms and final thesis according to the directions therein.
-Following a successful defense and when all final corrections to the thesis are made, it is the responsibility of the student to provide the Dean of the School of Graduate Studies and Research with a single copy of the work on ordinary bond paper for Graduate School approval at least two weeks before the end of the semester in which the student expects to complete degree requirements.
-The final approval of a thesis rests with the Dean of Graduate Studies and Research.
+The candidate and the thesis advisor are to follow the graduate Thesis Preparation provided online and submit the four forms and final thesis according to the directions therein.
+Following a successful defense and when all final corrections to the thesis are made, it is the responsibility of the student to provide the Dean of The Graduate School with a single copy of the work on ordinary bond paper for Graduate School approval at least two weeks before the end of the semester in which the student expects to complete degree requirements.
+The final approval of a thesis rests with the Dean of The Graduate School.

 Licensure by the N.C.
 State Board of Education

-Students completing programs leading to graduate (M level) licensure by the North Carolina State Board of Education must submit a licensure application.
-Applications are available on the School of Education website (www.uncp.edu/soe) at the link for the Licensure Office.
+Students completing programs leading to graduate (M level) licensure by the North Carolina State Board of Education must submit a licensure application available from the NCDPI Online Licensure System.
+UNCP does not grant licensure; therefore, graduating from a program does not guarantee licensure.